 There’s also an official German version.
 A few comic strips are untranslatable, so they only exist in one language.

-The earlings are the main characters.
-Earlings are white circular-shaped little creatures.
-There are many different earlings with different ears out there, but this comic is mainly about two of them: Mimi and Eunice.
+The main characters are snow white circular-shaped little creatures.
+They have a nose, ears, eyes and feet.
+This comic is mainly about two of them: Mimi and Eunice.

 Mimi and Eunice

 The two main characters are Mimi (with pointy ears) and Eunice (with floppy ears).
 “Mimi” is pronounced [ˈmimi] and “Eunice” is pronounced [ˈjunɜs].

 It’s hard to pin down these two, for their identity, role and mood changes wildly all the time.
 They represent the nature of chaos itself, a blank slate, to be a mockery of making sense.
 One day, they might work as prison guard or for Corporation, Inc. one day and the other they become brave warriors in the fight against the real enemy, and in another day they just argue about who ate the cake.
 Like people, they love, they laugh, they are sad, they cry.

 What’s for sure is that they have a lot of opinions on pretty much everything, only to make a 180° turn the other day.
 They often mock each other for bad ad-hoc arguments (or arguments that seem to be bad).
 More often than not, they get into a fight, but they’ll find peace shortly afterwards.
 Their relationship status is as chaotic as their identity, however, you often see them together.